KxSystems/embedPy/README.md

 #### Calling functions with zero arguments or `None`

-In q every function takes at least one argument, whenever a function is called with `func[]` the argument is the identity function `::`.
-In embedPy, if a function is called with `::` as the only argument the underlying Python function will be called with _no_ arguments.
+In q, every function takes at least one argument.
+Whenever a function is called with `func[]`, the argument passed is the identity function `::`.
+In embedPy, if a function is called with `::` as the only argument, the underlying Python function will be called with _no_ arguments.
 As we noted above `::` in q maps to `None` in Python, however in Python these two calls are not equivalent:
 ```
 func()
 func(None)